Published February 11, 202616 min readUpdated Feb 25, 2026

 What is the HSA contribution limit for 2026?

-The 2026 HSA contribution limits are $4,400 for individuals with self-only coverage and $8,750 for families.
+The 2026 HSA contribution limits are $4,400 for individuals with self-only coverage and $8,750 for families (IRS Revenue Procedure 2025-19).
 If you're 55 or older, you can contribute an additional $1,000 catch-up contribution, bringing your maximum to $5,400 (individual) or $9,750 (family).
+Both spouses over 55 must have separate HSAs to each make catch-up contributions.

 Can I open an HSA if I have MinnesotaCare?